 Our study is organized as the follows.
 Section 2 describes the heterogeneous policy patterns on enterprise zones in Vietnam during 2000-2007 and their unique features.
 Section 3 reviews related literature, followed by description of the data used in Section 4.
 Section 5 presents our identification strategies and methods.
 We report the results in Section 6 and provide additional discussion and concluding remarks in Section 7.

-2. Vietnamese enterprise zones and heterogeneous policy patterns during 2000-2007 included in the master plan before it could officially be established.
+2. Vietnamese enterprise zones and heterogeneous policy patterns during 2000-2007

 Vietnamese enterprise zones are broadly classified into two types: one under the central government and the other under provincial governments.
 The details are as follows.